BarriF13/BarriF13/Readme.md

 - Created social media content and email template designs.
 - Illustrated commissioned hand-drawing illustrations for charities, such as Hays, ( Hounslow Action for Youth Association)

-### **Lorca Digital Photography Studio**, 2000 - 2003

-#### *In house graphic designer*

-- Collaborated using communication skills within a large team working towards the same goal.
-- Organised responsibilities and time management to work under pressure and meet deadlines.
-- Achieved set design skills and helped photographers to produce better visual products.
-- Consulted clients to assess design needs.
-- Finalized artworks for print production.

-### **HV Substations Development Co.**, 2000 - 2003

-#### *In house Web designer*

-- Designed website within a team of programmers, using Adobe Dreamweaver, HTML and CSS.
-- Structured a better user interface design and focused on anticipating users need.
-- Made deadlines a priority.

 ## <a name="education">Education</a>

 ### **Makers Academy**  Bootcamp - London, 2019 - 2020